lammps/lammps/doc/src/Tools.rst

 ^^^^^^^^^^^^^^

-The ``tools/swig`` folder has multiple shell scripts, ``run_<name>_example.sh`` that will create a small example script and demonstrates how to load the wrapper and run LAMMPS through it in the corresponding programming language.
+The ``tools/swig`` folder has multiple shell scripts, ``run_<name>_example.sh`` that will create a small example script and demonstrate how to load the wrapper and run LAMMPS through it in the corresponding programming language.